polomsca/ml-matrix-game/README.md

 - Stahl and Wilson (1995) : On players' models of other players, theory and experimental evidence

-- Weizsäcker (2000) : Ignoring the rationality of others, evidence from experimental normal-form games (only games taken from Costa-Gomes et al (2001) : Cognition and behavior in normal-form games, an experimental study)

 - Goeree and Holt (2001) : Ten little treasures of game theory and ten intuitive contradictions (only games from "A Matching Pennies Game" and "The Kreps Game")

 - Rydval and Ortmann (2005) : Loss avoidance as selection principle, evidence from simple stag-hunt games

 - Haruvy and Stahl (1998) : An empirical model of equilibrium selection in symmetric normal-form games

-- Costa-Gomes et al (1998) : Cognition and behavior in normal-form games, an experimental study (only games without TS treatment; also note that games 3A and 4D are identical to games 3A and 4D in Costa-Gomes et al (2001) : Cognition and behavior in normal-form games, an experimental study)
+- Costa-Gomes et al (1998) : Cognition and behavior in normal-form games, an experimental study (only games without TS treatment)

 ## Footnotes